The best festival of the world is of course, subjective, but here are 50+ awesome world festivals to add to your festival bucket list.

 No matter where you end up on March 17th, you can guarantee there’ll be decent music, a lot of partying and loads of green clothing to honour the day their favourite saint died.

-St Patrick’s Day may be one of the most popular festivals in Ireland, but it’s also one of the biggest world festivals and is celebrated wherever you can find an Irish pub.
+St Patrick’s Day may be one of the most popular festivals in Ireland, but it’s also one of the biggest and most famous festivals in the world.
+It’s celebrated wherever you can find an Irish pub.

 – When is St Patrick’s Day?
 17th March every year